skedastik/motion-tools/README.md

 ### ps-next-frame + ps-prev-frame

-Go to the next/previous frame from the selected frame.
+Go to the next/previous layer from the selected layer in the timeline.
+Automatically move the playhead to that layer.